Euro nudges higher; China stimulus boosts Aussie and kiwi

 The Australian dollar hit a 20-month high of $0.6941, and the New Zealand dollar rose to $0.6375, its highest level in 14-1/2 months.

-Both units gained on European currencies, with the euro falling as low as A$1.6082 to its lowest since mid-July.
+Both units gained on European currencies, with the euro falling as low as A$1.6082 to its lowest on the Aussie since mid-July.

 The Japanese yen was also in focus as Shigeru Ishiba - a former defence minister and erstwhile critic of aggressively easy policy - who last week won the leadership of the ruling Liberal Democratic Party said he would call a general election for Oct.
 27.